Efficiently Processing Joins and Grouped Aggregations on GPUs: Experimental evaluation

-To evaluate wide joins, we append to each relation two payload columns and we show the results in Figure~\ref{fig:wide-table-breakdown}.
-Even with two payload columns per relation, the materialization time dominates most *-UM implementations.
-Thus, implementations with optimized materialization have a significant advantage compared to the unoptimized implementations.
-More specifically, SMJ-OM is approximately 1.6x faster than SMJ-UM, and although sorting is considered costly, SMJ-OM achieves a 1.6x speedup over PHJ-UM.
-PHJ-OM stands out as the most performant algorithm, achieving around 2.3x and 1.4x better performance than PHJ-UM and SMJ-OM, respectively.
-It is better than SMJ-OM mainly because partitioning a column (or a pair of columns) needs 2 invocations of the \textsc{radix-partition} (Section~\ref{sec:opt-phj}) primitive, whereas sorting needs four (Section~\ref{sec:opt-smj}).
-The non-partitioned hash join still performs the worst for the wide join case; however, it has a lower materialization cost than *-UM since materializating the probe table is clustered.
+(\textbf{Wide joins}) To evaluate wide joins, we append to each relation two payload columns, (Figure~\ref{fig:wide-table-breakdown}).
+Even with two payload columns per relation, the materialization time dominates most *-UR implementations.
+Thus, *-TR has a significant advantage over *-UR.
+More specifically, SMJ-TR is approximately 1.6x faster than SMJ-UR, and although sorting is considered costly, SMJ-TR achieves a 1.6x speedup over PHJ-UR.
+PHJ-TR stands out as the most performant algorithm, achieving around 2.3x and 1.4x better performance than PHJ-UR and SMJ-TR, respectively.
+It is better than SMJ-TR mainly because the \textsc{radix-partition} needs fewer passes for partitioning.
+The non-partitioned hash join (cuDF) still performs the worst for the wide join case; however, it has a lower materialization cost than *-UR since materializing the probe table is clustered.

 We evaluate two more factors that can affect the efficiency of wide joins.
 Figure~\ref{fig:wide-table-ratio} studies the relative size between $R$ and $S$ ($|S|=2^{27}$).
-We observe that *-OM still outperform *-UM even though the materialization cost is lower when $R$ is small.
-Additionally, figure~\ref{fig:wide-table-cols} studies the effect of number of payload columns ($|R|=|S|=2^{27}$).
-As the number of payload columns increases, PHJ-OM and SMJ-OM maintain 2x and 1.3x speedups over PHJ-UM, respectively.
+We observe that *-TR still outperforms *-UR even though the materialization cost is lower when $R$ is small.
+Additionally, Figure~\ref{fig:wide-table-cols} studies the effect of number of payload columns ($|R|=|S|=2^{27}$).
+As the number of payload columns increases, PHJ-TR and SMJ-TR maintain 2x and 1.3x speedups over PHJ-UR, respectively.